-- 2) Also, you are responsible for taking thorough notes in class.
-While the Powerpoint slides will be handed out to you at the beginning of each class, you must supplement that information with additional notes.
-Anything discussed by your instructor and/or your classmates may end up on the midterms and/or final exam in the form of a short answer question.
+- 1) Use the STUDY GUIDE to practice solving conceptual and algorithmic problems for each chapter covered in the course.
+Students are expected to have the textbook and the study guide with them during class and tutorial meetings. - 2) Take thorough notes in class.
+While the PowerPoint slides will be handed out to you at the beginning of each class, you must supplement that information with additional notes.
+Anything discussed by your instructor and/or your classmates may and will end up on the exams in the form of a short answer/essay questions.
 Occasionally, there may be supplementary reading introduced and discussed in class.
-You are responsible for obtaining and learning such supplementary materials, if any, as you will be tested on them. - 3) The course Moodle portal will be used to communicate weekly class summaries, the reading assignments and any changes or other pertinent reminders/information.
-Students are expected to check in regularly and read messages/posts received through Moodle.
-Within 24 hours of each class, the course Moodle page will display the summary of what took place at that class meeting, with the reminders for work you need to do prior to the next class meeting.
+You are responsible for obtaining and learning such supplementary materials, if any, as you will be tested on them. - 3) The course Moodle portal will be used for mandatory forum discussions and to communicate weekly class summaries, the reading assignments and any changes or other pertinent reminders/information.
+Students are expected to check in regularly, participate in the forum discussions and read messages/news posts on the Moodle. - 4) APLIA online portal is where you complete your homework assignments.
+It also gives you access to the electronic version of your textbook.
+Students are expected to register for the APLIA course portal right away (see the detailed instructions).